BAN BOX SHIFTING MANIFESTO 2.0

 2. Give councils more powers in deciding when empty rates relief can legitimately be granted

-3. Put a one-year time limit on avoidance and properties left in limbo because of insolvent tenants
+3. Put a one-year upper limit on avoidance and properties left in limbo because of insolvent tenants

 4. Remove the snail sham option in non-agricultural space (occupiers sometimes put snail farms or other similar species to claim a space is agricultural land)